rherranzg/Hermes/README.md

 - Write a [relevant] description.
 - Select the time which your function will be executed (1 hour is enough for most of the cases).
 - Click Next.
 - Select a Name for your function.
-Something like **LambdaCron**, to be original :)
+Something like **Hermes**, to be original :)
 - Write a [relevant] description.
 - The Runtime must be **python2.7**
-- Copy&Paste the code in **lambdaCron.py** in the textarea below.
+- Copy&Paste the code in **hermes.py** in the textarea below.
-- Create a role for this lambda function with two policies attached: one with **lambdaCronEC2.json** permissions and another one with **lambdaCronEBS.json**.
+- Create a role for this lambda function with two policies attached: one with **hermesEC2.json** permissions and another one with **hermesEBS.json**.
 Associate them to lambda function.
 - Default values for the advanced settings should fit.
 Maybe increment timeout to 30 secs...

 ### EC2